Protect Your Trees From Freeze

 Keep plants well-watered:

-- If you have a large tree that needs protection, running sprinklers at the coldest time of the night (usually between 4 and 6 a.m.) can give it a slight edge.
+- If you have a large tree that needs protection, running sprinklers at the coldest time of the day (usually between 4:00AM and 6:00AM) can give it a slight edge.
 The strategy makes use of latent heat released when water changes from liquid to a solid.
 When ice crystals form on the leaf surface they draw moisture from the leaf tissue.
 The damage from this dehydration will be less severe if the plant is not already drought-stressed.

 Advanced Planning for Freeze